acadet/tiramisu/README.md

 **Complete list of Android SDK UI components.**

-Overview any widget the Android SDK offers in a single webpage.
+Overview any widget the Android SDK offers, within a single webpage.

 ## Credits